wolves

 What impacts have states with wolves witnessed and how have those impacts been handled?

-Other states have noted that both big game distribution and habitat use by big game animals can be impacted by wolves.
-Additionally from Montana Fish, Wildlife and Parks:
+Other states have noted that both big-game distribution and habitat use can be impacted by wolves.
+From Montana Fish, Wildlife & Parks:

 There have been a lot of studies about how wolves impacted ecosystems in other parts of the country.
 What will that look like in Colorado?

-It's difficult to extrapolate results from other studies in localized areas to presume what the impacts might be in Colorado.
-Wolf reintroduction in Colorado will create a unique opportunity for a wealth of research on how wolves may navigate more populated areas, how the species adapts to the effects of a changing climate, and potential roles in disease control or ecological impacts on the Colorado landscape.
+It's difficult to take results from studies in other locations and assume they will apply in Colorado.
+Wolf reintroduction in Colorado will create a unique opportunity for a wealth of research on how wolves may navigate more populated areas, how the species adapts to the effects of a changing climate, and how they may play a role in Colorado’s ecosystems, such as the potential to help control disease in prey populations.

 Resources